redis/redis/README.md

     % make 32bit

-After building Redis is a good idea to test it, using:
+After building Redis, it is a good idea to test it using:

     % make test